 – Leadership potential in the government, private sector, or civil society

-– Committed to organizing an 8-10 day program in their country for an American mentor
+– Committed to organizing a 7-10 day program in their country for an American mentor

 – May not hold a dual-US citizenship or have traveled on a J-1 VISA for a Department of State sponsored program in the past two years.